 Watch a video on how to Read and Write TIFF files in Java with JDeli

-A key reason for several Companies switching to JDeli is because they are using ImageIO on a server shared between multiple clients.
+A key reason for several enterprise Companies switching to JDeli is because they are using ImageIO on a server shared between multiple clients.
 Because ImageIO needs native heap, the server would regularly crash even though there was still lots of free Java heap.

 As a pure Java solution, JDeli does not bring down the server and all the other users.
+This is critical for large scale and critical operations for Java workflows.

 Any other advantages?